lukaszkukla/quanapp/README.md

 * peer community on [code institute](codeinstitute.com) slack channel

-* kasia_ci from [code institute](codeinstitute.com) - for "standing up" to the task and listening to the whole class weekly and patiently advising on best course of action
+* kasia_ci from [code institute](codeinstitute.com) - for keeping up the spirit and leading weekly standups
 \
 &nbsp;
 [back to top](#table-of-contents)